-Residential Land Use Buffer: The adopted Cannabis Land Use Ordinance currently requires no prohibitive buffer from residential land uses.
+Residential Land Use Buffer: The adopted Cannabis Land Use Ordinance currently requires no buffer from residential land uses.
 In several locations, particularly in Old Town, commercial parcels directly abut residential parcels.
+In general, these uses are separated by walls, fences, or hedges and have rear or side yards abutting rather than front yards, but not always.
 Distance and shielding between cannabis retailers and residential uses would eliminate or significantly minimize potential impacts to residential land uses.
-Therefore, staff recommends a conditional buffer to prohibit storefront cannabis retailers on parcels within 50 feet of parcels designated for residential land uses unless the following applies:
+Therefore, staff recommends a conditional buffer to prohibit storefront cannabis retailers on parcels that are adjacent to parcels designated for residential land uses unless the following applies:

-- 1. The primary customer entrance to the premises and signage of the cannabis business shall not face the residential parcel(s); and - 2.
+- 1. No front door or signage of the cannabis business may face the residential parcel; and - 2.
 The parcel and the residential parcel are separated by a fence, wall, or hedge at least 4 feet high.